 Search Engine Academy is big on showing folks how it can be easier to rank better for long tail keywords.
-There are some tools out there, but one in particular is fun to use, and it actually shows some good phrases to investigate further, hoorah!
+There are some free long tail keyword research tools out there, but one in particular is fun to use, and it actually shows some good phrases to investigate further, hoorah!
 The other added bonus to this post is how you can use this tool to get great ideas for content.
 Once you find this tool, there’s no excuse for not being able to write interesting, unique, useful articles for your target audience.

 Navigate your bad self on over to this site.
 Plug in a word or suggestion, do the Captcha code thing, and see what pops up!